By the end of this section, you will be able to do the following:

 - Describe the three different life-cycle types among sexually reproducing multicellular organisms.

 Sexual reproduction was likely an early evolutionary innovation after the appearance of eukaryotic cells.
 It appears to have been very successful because most eukaryotes are able to reproduce sexually and, in many animals, it is the only mode of reproduction.
 And yet, scientists also recognize some real disadvantages to sexual reproduction.
 On the surface, creating offspring that are genetic clones of the parent appears to be a better system.
 If the parent organism is successfully occupying a habitat, offspring with the same traits should be similarly successful.
 There is also the obvious benefit to an organism that can produce offspring whenever circumstances are favorable by asexual budding, fragmentation, or by producing eggs asexually.
-These methods of reproduction do not require another organism of the opposite sex.
+These methods of reproduction do not require a partner with which to reproduce.
 Indeed, some organisms that lead a solitary lifestyle have retained the ability to reproduce asexually.
 In addition, in asexual populations, every individual is capable of reproduction.
 In sexual populations, the males are not producing the offspring themselves, so hypothetically an asexual population could grow twice as fast.

 The Red Queen HypothesisGenetic variation is the outcome of sexual reproduction, but why are ongoing variations necessary, even under seemingly stable environmental conditions?
 Enter the Red Queen hypothesis, first proposed by Leigh Van Valen in 1973.3 The concept was named in reference to the Red Queen's race in Lewis Carroll's book, Through the Looking-Glass.